-Today’s digital operations require a system integration solution that can untangle the existing integrations while supporting the integration of any new IT or OT systems, on-premises or cloud-based architectures, and API’s—without the risk, complexity, or cost.
+Today’s digital utilities require a system integration solution that can untangle existing integrations while supporting the integration of any new IT or OT systems.
+Previous approaches to system integration used middleware and complex point-to-point interfaces that resulted in lengthy, costly and high-risk integration projects.

 XSI unifies the provisioning, configuration, management, and control capabilities of all fixed IoT, IIoT, and mobile devices into one platform.